VecPP/vecpp/README.md

 #### include
 VecPP is a header-only library.
-As such, all you need to do is make the contents of the `include` directory avilable to your compiler.
+As such, all you need to do is make the contents of the `include` directory available to your compiler.

 #### single-include
 Alternatively, you can simply copy "vecpp_single.h" into your project and use